 A strongly worded email with screen shots of the search engine results page (SERP) attached were typically the first line of defense.
 This email would demand the publisher cease and desist their paid search efforts and add our merchant name to their negative match list.
 If we didn’t hear back in 48 hours, they received a second email email threatening to remove them from the program.

 Fast forward to today, we still treat paid search violators in the same way, but with a few exceptions.
-Over the last few years, we have developed great relationships with top publishers that excel at driving visitors, and conversions, to our clients that allow TM+ activity in their affiliate program, thus driving more incremental revenue.
+Over the last few years, we have developed best practices for managing affiliates bidding on branded terms and developed great relationships with top publishers that excel at driving visitors, and incremental revenue.

 If you aren’t allowing (or even testing) Affiliates to bid on TM+, you could be missing out.